 Ebenezer Scrooge, A Christmas Carol

 In fairness to Mr. Scrooge, he DID give Bob Cratchit Christmas Day off.
 With only disgust for the poor and the everyday worker, Scrooge thought the below-minimum-wage worker would be better off dead, thus “decreasing the surplus population.”
-I’ve often had the same though, except it has to do with eliminating real-life bosses.
+I’ve often had the same thought, except it has to do with eliminating real-life bosses.

 Keyser Soze, The Usual Suspects